Higher dimensional divergence for mapping class groups: Introduction

-Finally, a third notion of rank is defined using isoperimetric functions.
+Another notion of rank is defined using isoperimetric functions.
 One considers the rank in this sense to be the maximal dimension for which these functions are of the same order as those in Euclidean spaces.

+Finally, a third notion of rank is obtained by considering the dimension in which there is a phase transition for the higher dimensional divergence functions.

-A main result of this paper concerns the higher dimensional divergence functions of the mapping class group; one aspect of this theorem is that it shows that these functions exhibit a ``phase transition'' which detects the rank:
+For mapping class groups, we prove that these ranks all agree.
+That the isoperimetric rank equals the quasi-flat rank follows from Theorems \ref{thm:genus3} and \ref{thm:genus012}.
+A main result of this paper is on the higher dimensional divergence functions of the mapping class group; one aspect of this theorem is that of displaying a ``phase transition'' for these functions, when the dimension equals the quasi-flat rank, whence providing equality of the first two notions of rank with the third.

 \Restate{Theorems \ref{thm:divOverRk} and \ref{thm:divsubrank}}{ Let $S$ be a compact orientable surface and let $\Dv_k$ be the $k$--dimensional divergence of $\MCG (S)$.

 If $k< \xi (S)$ then $\Dv_{k}\succeq x^{k+2}$.